Kameoka, Kyoto

 Kameoka (亀岡市, Kameoka-shi) is a city in Kyoto Prefecture, Japan.
-As of 1 January 2022, the city had an estimated population of 87,518 in 29,676 households and a population density of 390 persons per km².
+As of 1 January 2022, the city had an estimated population of 87,518 in 29,676 households and a population density of 390 persons per km2.
 The total area of the city is 224.80 sqkm.

 Geography

-Kameoka abuts Kyoto to the east and is located to the north of Osaka.
+Kameoka abuts Kyoto to the west and is located to the north of Osaka.
 It is on the border line between former Tanba and Yamashiro Provinces.
 Together with Nantan city, the region is known as Southern Tanba, Kuchitan or Nanatan.
 For centuries, Kameoka served as a key transportation point to connect San'in region and Tanba providence with Kyoto.
 Today, the city serves as one of the suburbs of Metro Kyoto.

 Kameoka is notable as the launch point for Hozugawa Kudari, a boat ride down the Hozu River.
 It is also the location of Anaoji Temple, one of the 21 temples in western Japan authorized to issue amulets in the name of the Boddhisattva Kannon.